 Ready to commit the time and effort needed to learn to drive?
 Then it’s time to find a quality driver training program.

 - Ask around.
 Does your high school offer driver education?
-Check with your friends and neighbors about programs they’ve used.
+Check with your friends and neighbors about driver education programs they’ve used.

-- The rules of the road and how to control the vehicle.
+- The rules of the road and how to control a vehicle.

 - How to combat distracted driving.

-- How to anticipate dangers, minimize risk and drive defensively.
+- How to drive defensively, anticipate dangers and minimize risk.

 - What it means to be a safe, courteous and fuel-efficient driver.